-I have been inspired to continue the parenting theme in Allison’s last post—My Favorite Parenting Approach: Parenting by Connection—where she interviewed Parenting by Connection Instructor Kristen Volk.
+Inspired by the parenting theme in our last post—My Favorite Parenting Approach: Parenting by Connection—where we interviewed Parenting by Connection Instructor Kristen Volk.

 Most parents want to have their children listen, cooperate and have positive and close relationships with them.
 However, when our lives get really busy, we can sometimes forget the profound impact we have on our children, even in seemingly small moments.
 Dan Hughes’s book “Attachment Focused Parenting” is full of parenting tips (like the one I will share with you here) that create positive, close relationships with our children and shape our child’s perception of themselves.

 Small changes can make a big impact.
 A relatively unimportant, small, and innocent way of responding to your child can actually shape him for a lifetime.
 Sometimes, we parents either worry too much about how we influence our children, OR we are pretty unaware of that impact.

 Today, I will share one small parenting tip to join with your child so that your “hearts and your minds meet”—especially in a time of frustration and distress.

 The fancy name for joining with your child in his experience is INTERSUBJECTIVITY.
 When you join your child in an experience, you match your child’s feelings (for example anger) without getting angry yourself or overwhelmed by it.

 Let’s say that your 5-year-old son, Johnny, is frustrated with his toy.
 He screams, throws the car, rests his elbows on his knees and his head in his hands, and yells: “Stupid car!”